isabella232/ProjectorControl/README.md

 - ssh 10.0.3.160 -l pi

-//Note: ip address of the Rapberry Pi might changes
+//Note: the ip address of the Rapberry Pi might changes

 The password is peel1234